Moro Cojo Slough State Marine Reserve

 The main channel in Moro Cojo Slough SMR.
 CDFW photo by C. Wilson

-The first Spanish contact was the Cabrillo Expedition of 1542, with European settlement beginning in the Mission Era of the 1700s.
-Shortly after in 1770, the Presidio of Monterey and the Mission of San Carlos Borromeo de Carmelo were established.
-When Mexico took control of ‘Alta California’ in the 1820s, the land around Moro Cojo was divided into land grants, which resulted in a landscape dominated by grazing cows, sheep, and horses.
-Such intense cattle ranching drastically changed the native flora and fauna, converting the local watershed to a landscape covered with mustard, foxtail, and wild oat grasslands.
-In the late 1800s, railroads and roads were being constructed, and dams and dikes were built, further altering tidal flow and the natural estuarine ecosystem.
+The first Spanish explorers arrived in this area with the Cabrillo Expedition of 1542.
+European settlement of the area began during the Mission Era of the 1700s, and in 1770 the Presidio of Monterey and the Mission of San Carlos Borromeo de Carmelo were established.
+When Mexico took control of ‘Alta California' in the 1820s, the land around Moro Cojo Slough was divided into land grants, which resulted in a landscape dominated by grazing cows, sheep, and horses.
+The intense cattle ranching drastically changed the native flora and fauna, converting the local watershed to a landscape covered with mustard, foxtail, and wild oat grasslands.
+Railroads, roads, dams, and dikes were built in the late 1800s, further altering the area's tidal flow and the natural estuarine ecosystem.

-In 2001, the Moro Cojo Slough Management and Enhancement Plan was enacted to improve water quality, restore wildlife habitat, reduce sedimentation and erosion, and replenish aquifers.
+The Moro Cojo Slough Management and Enhancement Plan was enacted in 2001 to improve water quality, restore wildlife habitat, reduce sedimentation and erosion, and replenish aquifers.
 The Central Coast Wetlands Group along with multiple organizations and research institutions worked to restore over 300 acres of the watershed.
-In 2007, Moro Cojo Slough became a State Marine Reserve that prohibits take of any marine resources in order to facilitate the recovery of the many species that live in this tidal wetland.
+In 2007, Moro Cojo Slough became a state marine reserve, prohibiting the take of any marine resources in order to facilitate the recovery of the many species that live in this tidal wetland.

 Recreation